getsentry/sentry-docs/src/wizard/php/laravel.md

 composer require sentry/sentry-laravel
 ```

-If you're on Laravel 5.5 or later the package will be auto-discovered.
+If you're on Laravel 5.5 or higher, the package will be auto-discovered.
 Otherwise you will need to manually configure it in your `config/app.php`.

 Add Sentry reporting to `App/Exceptions/Handler.php`.